MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-hadoop-use-hive-beeline.md

         beeline

-2. From the `beeline>` prompt, use the following to connect to the HiveServer 2 service:
+2. From the `beeline>` prompt, use the following to connect to the HiveServer2 service:

         !connect jdbc:hive2://headnode0:10001/;transportMode=http admin